 Hamas accused of torture death of Gaza critic

-GAZA Jan 29 (Reuters) - A Palestinian man on Thursday accused Islamist Hamas militants in control of the Gaza Strip of torturing and killing his brother for publicly criticising them.
+GAZA (Reuters) - A Palestinian man has accused Islamist Hamas militants in control of the Gaza Strip of torturing and killing his brother for publicly criticizing them.

 Osama Atallah, a teacher, was a supporter of the Fatah movement of Palestinian President Mahmoud Abbas, the sworn enemy of Hamas, whose gunmen drove Fatah militia out of Gaza in 2007 and fought Israel's army in a three-week war this month.

-His brother Bassam said masked gunmen in two jeeps arrived at the family home in the city of Gaza on Tuesday.
+His brother Bassam said on Thursday masked gunmen in two jeeps had arrived at the family home in the city of Gaza on Tuesday.
 They identified themselves as members of Hamas internal security and they arrested his brother Osama.

 Bassam said the Hamas security service told the Atallah family Osama would be released in a matter of hours.
 But a Hamas government official, who is also a member of the Atallah family, later denied the teacher was in custody.

 The family subsequently received a telephone call from hospital that Osama Atallah was in critical condition.

 About 1,300 Palestinians were killed in Israel's 22-day offensive, according to a Gaza human rights group, of whom over 700 were civilians.
 Ten Israeli soldiers died, including four in a "friendly fire" accident.

 Many older Gaza Palestinians scoffed at the claim by Hamas of "victory" once the fighting was halted on Jan 18.